2026-04-06

 After Audit

-- Fix ALL critical and high findings before launch — This is non-negotiable.
-If your auditor found a critical bug, assume attackers will too.
+- Fix ALL critical and high findings — Non-negotiable.
+If your auditor found it, assume attackers will too.

-- Get a re-audit or verification of fixes — Your fixes can introduce new bugs.
-Have the auditor verify their findings are actually resolved.
+- Get a re-audit of fixes — Your fixes can introduce new bugs.
+Have the auditor verify their findings are resolved.

 - Set up monitoring — Forta, Hypernative, or OpenZeppelin Defender for real-time alerting on suspicious activity.

-- Have an incident response plan documented — Who gets called at 3am?
+- Document your incident response plan — Who gets called at 3am?
 What's the pause mechanism?
 Where's the war room?

-- Monitor your contracts with real-time alerting — Exploits happen fast.
+- Real-time contract monitoring — Exploits happen fast.
 Minutes matter.

-- Review and update access controls quarterly — Who has admin keys?
+- Review access controls quarterly — Who has admin keys?
 Are they in a multisig?
-Is the multisig threshold appropriate?
+Is the threshold appropriate?

 - Keep dependencies updated — OpenZeppelin releases security patches.
 Stay current.